 Event is an analytics term for different site interactions (other than page loads), such as video watches, outbound link clicks or social shares.
 Events tells you how many times a specific event hit was sent.
 Unique events tells you how many sessions included this event.

-Filters are tools for analyzing data.
+Filters are tools for more detailed data analysis.

 Filters can be used to decide which part of the data is included in the analytics (include).
 These can also be used to decide which part of the data to exclude (exclude).
 Filters can also be used to change how the data looks in the report (search & replace).
 Filters are always run in the order in which they are listed.
+A good companion to filters is RegEx (regular expressions), a search pattern used to identify one or more characters within a string.

 GAIQ (Google Analytics Individual Qualification)